bardius/BardisCMS/README.md

 Apache benchmark testing (30000 req, 1000 concurent)
 ----------------------------------------------
+The test was run for the homepage in a small AWS istance.

 Concurrency Level:      1000
 Time taken for tests:   5.102 seconds
 Complete requests:      30000